Causal Inference¶

 - get_all_frontdoor_adjustment_sets(X, Y)[source]¶

-- Z satisifies the front-door critierion if:
+- Z satisfies the front-door criterion if:

 Z intercepts all directed paths from X to Y